neumino/neumino.github.io/movies.md

-### A Honeymoon to Remember
+### The Mad Women&#39;s Ball
-*Released on 2021-09-10, vote average 7.5*
+*Released on 2021-09-17, vote average 7.4*

-When a devastated Ava’s fiancé leaves her at the altar, she’s determined to enjoy her honeymoon without him.
-Time away in a beautiful setting helps her figure out what she truly wants from a partner, but when her fiancé shows up unannounced, she’s more confused than ever… Can Ava forgive the man who broke her heart?
+Eugenie has a unique gift: she hears and sees the dead.
+When her family discovers her secret, at the end of the 19th century, she is taken by her father and brother to the neurological clinic at La Pitié Salpêtrière with no possibility of escaping her fate.
+Her destiny becomes entwined with that of Geneviève, a nurse at the hospital.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/nRwTO0TA85U?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/YW-69FfY7z8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>